zzwjames/zhiweizhang.github.io/_pages/about.md

 Hi, I am Zhiwei Zhang.
 A forth-year Ph.D. student in the [College of Information Sciences and Technology](https://ist.psu.edu/) at [The Pennsylvania State University](https://www.psu.edu/).
 My advisor is [Dr.Suhang Wang](https://suhangwang.ist.psu.edu/).
 I obtained my Bachelor's degree in Computer Science from [Dalian University of Technology](https://en.dlut.edu.cn/) in 2022.
 My research interests are Reinforcement learning for Large Language Model, LLM Alignment and Trustworthy Machine Learning.

 <h2>News</h2>
+[02/2026] I will join Meta Super Intelligence Lab as a Research Scientist Intern this summer.<br>
+[02/2026] I joined Snowflake as a Research Intern.<br>
 [01/2026] Five papers accepted by ICLR 2026.<br>
 [01/2026] One paper accepted by EACL 2026.<br>
 [11/2025] One paper accepted by AAAI 2026.<br>